 |Fall 2019||Spring 2020||Summer 2020||Fall 2020||Spring 2021||Summer 2021||Fall 2021|

 All students are required to attend all residency weekends.
-Students will not be excused for required residency weekends and are expected to be present for the entire residency weekend (noon Friday through noon Sunday) except in the most extreme emergencies.
+Students will not be excused for required residency weekends and are expected to be present for the entire residency weekend (noon Friday through noon Sunday).

-Unless a special event is arranged, all weekend activities will be held in Enterprise Hall on the GW Virginia Science and Technology Campus (VSTC) in Ashburn VA.
-Our full address is 44983 Knoll Square, Ashburn, VA 20147.
+Unless a special event is arranged, all weekend activities will be held in Exploration Hall on the GW Virginia Science and Technology Campus (VSTC) in Ashburn VA.
+Our full address is 20101 Academic Way, Ashburn, VA 20147.

 The program will not provide nor arrange for transportation, lodging or meals.
-Some light snacks, water and coffee will be provided throughout the weekend, however students should be prepared to seek most meals on their own.
+Lunch on Saturday, food at receptions, some light snacks, water and coffee will be provided throughout the weekend, however students should be prepared to seek most meals on their own.
 As possible, special arrangements for discounted lodging at some of the area hotel will be provided.

 The George Washington University Virginia Science and Technology Campus is in Loudoun County, inside the University Center complex in Ashburn, Virginia.
 The Campus is conveniently located off Route 7, one mile west of Route 28, and only five miles north of Dulles International Airport.
 For this reason, we highly recommend that you plan to fly into Dulles International Airport.
 GW does not provide transportation from the airport to campus, so students should plan their own methods of transportation from the airport.

 Note: VSTC is located 35 miles Northwest of Ronald Reagan Washington National Airport.
-Coming to campus from this location can take close to one hour in Friday rush hour traffic.
+Coming to campus from this location can take close to 1-2 hours in Friday rush hour traffic.
 For more specific directions to campus, we invite you to visit our website.

 Hotels within close proximity to the GW Virginia Science and Technology Campus include: